 Don’t Get Lost in the Data

 In today’s retail climate, planners and buyers have access to an abundance of data, which can be obtained quickly and easily.
-While this cornucopia of reporting can lend to deeper insights into business performance, it can also very well lead planners down a path of “analysis paralysis,” or the over analysis of a business and the subsequent distraction from key takeaways.
-Monday business recapping is a time-sensitive process requiring a speedy turnaround, therefore the planner must select the best resources that will provide the most compelling takeaways.
+While this cornucopia of reporting can lead to deeper insights into business performance, it can also very well lead planners down a path of “analysis paralysis,” or the over analysis of a business and the subsequent distraction from key takeaways.
+Monday business recapping is a time-sensitive process requiring a speedy turnaround, therefore the planner must select the best resources and inventory management software that will provide the most compelling takeaways.
 Having data all in one place makes this process even more seamless as it prevents laborious ad-hoc pulls, multiple databases running concurrently, and the risk of disparate information.

-Example: After an initial assessment of your category’s business performance, you see that there is a high level trend of out-of-stock issues in certain sizes and a 2 percent decline in traffic to your smallest subcategory.
+Example: After an initial assessment of your category’s business performance, you see that there is a high-level trend of out-of-stock issues in certain sizes and a 2 percent decline in traffic to your smallest subcategory.
 You decide to focus your time on understanding size selling trends versus digging into traffic history in an effort to prioritize your time.

 What’s the Story, Morning Glory?

 So you’ve analyzed your business and now clearly see the issues driving your forecast miss.
-The next step is to articulate these findings during your business recap, which an array of representatives spanning the organization might attend.
+The next step is to articulate these findings during your business recap, in which an array of representatives spanning the organization might attend.
 The key to presenting a successful recap is knowing your audience, clearly articulating your findings, and presenting thoughtful action steps.
 The art of storytelling is imperative here.
 A common issue with planners is that meaningful analysis is not articulated effectively to an audience.
 This can happen in many ways: too many numbers are presented without context, ancillary issues are presented prior to the main takeaway, planning jargon is used and therefore not understood by individuals outside of that functional area.
 To avoid falling into this trap, keep your recap simple, direct, and arranged in order of importance.
 Check your calendar invite prior to the meeting to see who will be attending and alter your verbiage accordingly.
 And a great final check: if you had to summarize your story in 30 seconds, what would you say?

 Example: You are recapping the business this week and see that the entire design team will be attending.
 In order to tell a clear, coherent story that this team will understand, you rely less on the presentation of numbers and more on adjectives describing performance.
 To provide context, you kick off your recap with a brief overview of year to date business results.
-You and your buying team decide to focus the recap on attribute and trend performance metrics, as this will help inform design decisions.
+You and your buying team decide to focus the recap on an attribute and trend performance metrics, as this will help inform design decisions.